2FA over Remote Desktop Protocol

 Install AuthLite on the domain controllers.

 Install AuthLite on the Terminal Servers / Remote desktop systems.
 These systems must be domain members.
-AuthLite is not needed here for authentication, but will make the password-change dialog work better in cases where the password is expired at logon.
+AuthLite is not needed here for authentication, but will make the unlock and password-change dialogs work better.

 Make sure all AuthLite users are represented in an AuthLite User Group and have tokens.